-I've heard that you shouldn't eat sweet fruits such as chikoo or mangoes if you have diabetes.
+I've heard that you shouldn't eat sweet fruits such as strawberries or blueberries if you have diabetes.
 Is this true?

 The following fruit servings contain about 15 grams of carbohydrates:

 - 1 cup cubed cantaloupe or honeydew melon

 - American Diabetes Association.
 Standards of medical care in diabetes — 2017.
 Diabetes Care.
 2017;40(suppl):s43.